nilern/Kyy/_posts/2020-11-30-lexing-arithmetic.md

 ["1", "+", "2", "*", "3"]
 ```

-It is also useful to view the lexer as a stream or iterator transformer like
-`map` and `filter`.

 ## Token Datatype

 Let's start by adding a `Token` enum into an empty file `src/lexer.rs`: